keninson/keninson/README.md

-### Hi there 👋 My name is Eduard Korolevskiy and i am a Python Developer
+### Hi there 👋 My name is Eduard and i think Django framework is very COOL

 ### Languages and Tools